LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 **Default input:** False

-**Description:** If set to true, leaks will be generated prior to running the simulations.
+**Description:** If set to True, leaks will be generated prior to running the simulations.
 This can be used to test a set of program simulations with the same leaks and the same sites.
-This can reduce modelling uncertainty when comparing two programs with a limited number of simulations, especially from leaks considered super emitters.
+This can reduce modelling uncertainty when comparing two programs with a limited number of simulations, especially from very large leaks.

-If enabled, The leaks will be stored locally in /inputs/generation after running.
-On subsequent simulations the user will be prompted to use the stored data , or to regenerate.
-At this time input parameters are not checked, therefore the user should generate new leaks after changing input parameters.
+If enabled, the leaks will be stored locally in /inputs/generation after running (this also enables users to share leaks used to test programs, which enhances transparency and reproducibility).
+On subsequent simulations the user will be prompted to use the stored data or to regenerate.
+At this time, input parameters are not checked, therefore the user should generate new leaks after changing input parameters.

 **Notes on acquisition:** N/A